 Renaud Ceccotti-Ricci - 2012-03-28

-The first gourmet food trucks appeared over two years ago in the Big Apple.
+The first gourmet food trucks appeared in 2008 in the Big Apple.
 Thanks to the fierce competition between chefs, New Yorkers and tourists alike enjoy a very broad range of epicurean street food options.

 The idea behind the gourmet food trucks is to offer customers fine food at reasonable prices without requiring a journey to the other end of the city.
 The ‘phenomenon’ has been gaining momentum in the Big Apple since the economic crisis of 2008.
 In a city which is already replete with pizza shacks and sandwich shops of all genres, many new restaurant projects were left dangling because of increased rent and skittish investors.

 Then a group of talented chefs who found themselves unable to open their own establishments had a brilliant idea: they would transform the greasy pizza truck or bland burger van into a proper mobile kitchen where they could sell their gourmet dishes to the good folk of New York for practically nothing.
 But to be able to survive in the ultra-competitive street food universe - there are so many demands for food truck permits in New York City that a lottery system has been organised to allot spaces – new arrivals had to offer something better than the fare available in nearby fast-food joints.